DONATE

 Arash Saghar: Five Months in Security Ward 209 of Evin Prison

-A source close to Arash Saghar, a senior member of Mir Hossein Mousavi's presidential campaign headquarters in a predominantly Sunni region told the International Campaign for Human Rights in Iran that five months after ...
+A source close to Arash Saghar, a senior member of Mir Hossein Mousavi's presidential campaign headquarters in a predominantly Sunni region told the International Campaign for Human Rights in Iran that five months after his ...

 April 5, 2010